1. Controller identity and scope

 - Service activity data such as audit events, gateway decisions, configuration changes, support messages, security logs, and usage telemetry.

-- Content processed through the platform such as prompts, model responses, files, metadata, policy decisions, and knowledge references, subject to customer configuration and retention settings.
+- Content processed through the platform such as prompts, model responses, files, metadata, and policy decisions, subject to customer configuration and retention settings.

 - Website and device data such as IP address, browser details, referral pages, cookie preferences, and interaction data needed for analytics, fraud prevention, and site reliability.